 Cygnus flying down the Milky Way in a chart from the Atlas Coelestis of John Flamsteed (1729).

-At the root of its tail lies the bright star Deneb, here labelled simply Alpha.
+At the root of its tail lies the bright star Deneb, here labelled simply with a Greek letter Alpha.

 The version of the tale that goes back to Eratosthenes says that Zeus one day took a fancy to the nymph Nemesis, who lived at Rhamnus, some way north-east of Athens.
 To escape his unwelcome advances she assumed the form of various animals, first jumping into a river, then fleeing across land before finally taking flight as a goose.
 Not to be outdone, Zeus pursued her through all these transformations, at each step turning himself into a larger and swifter animal, until he finally became a swan in which form he caught and raped her.
 Hyginus tells a similar story, but does not mention the metamorphoses of Nemesis.
 Rather, he says that Zeus pretended to be a swan escaping from an eagle and that Nemesis gave the swan sanctuary.
 Only after she had gone to sleep with the swan in her lap did she discover her mistake.